ShortpachGames/dunpan/README.md

 This repository is in place for users to submit bug reports for the development team to review and address.

-### To create a new issue or search through existing issues,, click on the "Issues" button above. ###
+### To create a new issue or search through existing issues, click on the "Issues" button above. ###

 ## Submitting Bug Reports ##